jamesgeddes/jamesgeddes.github.io/index.md

 # Geek.Zone

-I founded Geek.Zone in 2013 with the aim of connecting geeky people.
+I founded [Geek.Zone](http://Geek.Zone) in 2013 with the aim of connecting geeky people.
 Some still erroneously think that “geek” is a pejorative term, and why should it be?
 After all, a geek is someone who is knowledgeable, passionate and interested.
 Are these not positive qualities?
 Are these not the characteristics that are needed in order to improve society and the planet?

-Since 2013, Geek.Zone has grown to three Districts around Britain and has touched the lives of thousands of people.
-GeekZoneCoventry is even aiming to acquire its own physical space this year!
+Since 2013, Geek.Zone has

+- grown to three Districts around Britain.
+- touched the lives of thousands of people.
+- been recognised with UK registered charity status.

+Our next step is to open [Geek.Zone/01](http://geek.zone/01) in Coventry, our first 24/7 community hub.
+[Support us now])https://link.justgiving.com/v1/campaign/donate/campaignGuid/f245c00d-ce79-4fa4-959f-c266cdb6a3ba?currency=GBP&amount=50)!

 # Interests